particle-iot/docs/src/content/datasheets/particle-shields.md

 ![Asset Tracker Emotions](/assets/images/shields/asset-tracker-shield/asset-emotions.gif)

 Your asset tracker has emotions too.
 Don't make it sad.
-Don't be that guy.
+Don't be that person.

 **GPS**